cdot65/configuration-backup-api/README.rst

 Docker Deployment
 ^^^^^^^^^^^^^^^^^

 Docker is available for local deployment, it is not currently setup for a production environment.
-Please let me know if you'd be interested in such a concept, or just stick with a standard Django install found above.
+Please let me know if you'd be interested in such a concept, or just stick with a standard Django install found below.

 * Run the web application::